scala/docs.scala-lang/_overviews/scala-contribution/scala-standard-library-api-documentation.md

 ---
-type: chapter
+type: section
 layout: multipage-overview
-title: Scaladoc (API) Contribution
+title: Scaladoc (API) Contributions
 description: An overview of contributing to Scala API documentation.
 partof: scala_contribution
 overview-name: Scala Contribution
-num: 4
+num: 5
-outof: 10
+outof: 11
-previous-page: inclusive-language-guide
+previous-page: documentation
-next-page: documentation
+next-page: docs-contribution
 ---

 This page is specific to API documentation contributions – that is, API